-At least one of the circumstances for removal must be met in order for removal to be considered.

-- Removal of collection items must be consistent with New Zealand law. - 3. ecommendation is made for removal, an assessment will be made Befo about the impact on the ongoing information and cultural needs of New Zealanders - distions will take into consideration the relationship items have 4.
-Removal recomine with other items in the ections. - 5.
-Removal of items from the collections is final and not contingent on specific conditions set by the National Library. - ns is not the primary driver for removal decisions.
-6. The cost of maintaining and storing
+- At least one of the circumstances for removal must be met in order for removal to be considered. - 2.
+Removal of collection items must be consistent with New Zealand law. - 3.
+Before a ecommendation is made for removal, an assessment will be made about the impact on the ongoing information and cultural needs of New Zealanders. - 4.
+Removal recommendations will take into consideration the relationship items have with other items in the elections. - 5.
+Removal of items from the collections is final and not contingent on specific conditions set by the National Library. - 6.
+The cost of maintaining and storing items is not the primary driver for removal decisions.